A full-coverage plan for people who want peace of mind.

 Most Medigap plans are standardized across the nation.
 However, if you live in Massachusetts, Minnesota, or Wisconsin, different types of plans are available.
 Contact one of our licensed insurance agents or your local state insurance department to help you understand your options.

 Medicare Supplement Plan G is a comprehensive insurance plan that covers most of your out-of-pocket costs on Medicare.
 If you think Plan G may be the right choice for you, call one of our licensed agents to get your application started.

 How does Plan G compare to other plans?

 Plan G offers generous coverage compared to most other Medicare Supplement plans.
 (Plan F is the only plan that offers more.)
 However, more coverage generally means higher premiums.
 To help you determine which coverage you do and don’t need, see a chart that compares Medicare Supplement plans.

 Is Plan G better than Plan F?

 Plan G is very similar to Plan F. The only difference is the Part B deductible, which Plan F covers and Plan G does not.
-If you can find Plan G offered for at least $15 less than Plan F, you’ll save money with Plan G.
+You may be able to find a Plan G that makes up for the additional cost.

 Does Plan G have a high-deductible option like Plan F?